alankrantas/alankrantas/notes/vintage-manuals.md

-# Vintage User Manuals and Other Documents (Scanned PDF)
+# Vintage User Manuals and Documents (Scanned PDF)

 Scanned from my own copies.
 The Nikon EM, 3 Nikon lenses and Sunpak flash manuals are all from my dad's original collection, bought in Hong Kong in 1980.